Skyline of Boulder

 Garbage / Trash$30Private service

-Total Utilities$560Monthly estimate (including heating)
+Total Utilities$317Monthly estimate (including heating & cooling)

 Data sources: U.S. Energy Information Administration (EIA) 2024, EPA/AWWA water rate surveys, BroadbandNow